 In other words they want an automated investment service.

-Wealthfront became the largest and fastest growing automated investment service in the world by relentlessly innovating.
-In just two and a half years, Wealthfront has dramatically enhanced our service with a number of innovative new features: Daily Tax Loss Harvesting in 2012, Wealthfront.org in September 2013, the Wealthfront 500 in December 2013 and most recently, the Single-Stock Diversification Service in April 2014.
+In just two and a half years, Wealthfront has dramatically enhanced our service with a number of innovative new features: Daily Tax Loss Harvesting in 2012, the Wealthfront 500 in December 2013 and most recently, Selling Plan in April 2014.

 One of the best attributes of a service built on software is that it can be rapidly and relentlessly improved.
 The secret to our record of innovation is simple: We look to the highest value services typically provided to the ultra-wealthy and then automate them in software so they can become broadly available.
 The question we ask is simple: What can we do next to best improve the long-term results of investors?